laurent85v/archuseriso/readme.md

 * Mate
 * Xfce

-`console` config english only, no persistence.
+`console`: english only, no persistence.

+Hint for gr, rs, ru and ua with two keyboard layouts: press both `Shift keys` together for keyboard layout switch.

 ISO image build
 ---------------